quentinlintz/ergo-assist/README.md

 ## Usage

 After installing ErgoAssist, you'll see its icon in your browser toolbar.
-Click the icon to open the popup, where you can start a stretching break or adjust your reminder settings.
+Click the icon to open the popup, where you can start a stretching break, adjust your reminder settings, or pause the reminders.

 ## Permissions